GivemeKim/FantaZip/README.md

 # FantaZip
-Recommending A good place to live
+Recommending A Good Place to Live